jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_jazzeditor/tutorial_jazzeditor.md

 >	![Changing the title](images/cli-edit-file.png)

-and then do another `Git push`, like this image:
+and then do another `git push`, like this image:

 >	![Pushing the change](images/cli-edit-push.png)